civican/legisinfo/43-2/bills/C-30/bill_text.md

 Paragraph 45.3(3)(f) of the Act is replaced by the following:

-to the Governor of the Bank of Canada or any officer of the Bank of Canada authorized in writing by the Governor of the Bank of Canada, for the purposes of policy analysis related to the regulation of financial institutions, **for the purpose of carrying out the Bank of Canada's objects under the `Retail Payment Activities Act` or, in relation to any provisions of that Act that are not in force, for the purpose of planning to carry out those objects**;
+to the Governor of the Bank of Canada or any officer of the Bank of Canada authorized in writing by the Governor of the Bank of Canada, for the purposes of policy analysis related to the regulation of financial institutions, for the purpose of carrying out the Bank of Canada's objects under the `Retail Payment Activities Act` or, in relation to any provisions of that Act that are not in force, for the purpose of planning to carry out those objects;

 ##### `Proceeds of Crime (Money Laundering) and Terrorist Financing Act`